Karim Morani: Film career

-Another gap of eight years followed, and after this gap, all his films have been co-productions with Shar Rukh Khan of films that star Shah Rukh Khan.
-Morani's third release happened in 2011, after he teamed up with Shah Rukh Khan's production house Red Chillies Entertainment as an associate producer for the film Ra.One starring Shah Rukh Khan.
-In 2013, he co-produced the commercially successful film Chennai Express, and in 2014, he was the associate producer for the film Happy New Year, all of which films starred Shah Rukh Khan in the lead role.
-In 2015, Morani co-producer the film Dilwale in association with Red Chillies Entertainment and Gauri Shahrukh Khan.
-The film was directed by Rohit Shetty and starred Shah Rukh Khan, Varun Dhawan and Kajol.
+Following another gap of eight years, all his films have been co-productions with Shar Rukh Khan of films that star Khan.
+Morani's next release happened in 2011, after he teamed up with Shah Rukh Khan's production house Red Chillies Entertainment as an associate producer for the film Ra.One starring Khan.
+In 2013, he co-produced the commercially successful film Chennai Express, and in 2014, he was the associate producer for the film Happy New Year, both of which star Shah Rukh Khan in the lead role.
+In 2015, Morani co-produced Dilwale in association with Red Chillies Entertainment and Gauri Khan.
+The film was directed by Rohit Shetty and stars Shah Rukh Khan, Varun Dhawan and Kajol.

 Controversies

 Morani has been dogged by several controversies during his career.